hospitality

 Walk into almost any mid-range restaurant today and something has already changed.
 The reservation you made?
 Probably handled by an app.
 The waitlist you joined?
 Managed by an algorithm.
 The text you got when your table was ready?
 Automated.

 But the person who greeted you at the door, read your mood, seated your party of five near the window because you had a toddler — that was a human.
-And that distinction is exactly where the data gets interesting.
+And that distinction is exactly where the data gets interesting, and where the career stakes for the 380,000 people working as restaurant hosts and hostesses get serious.

 The 70% Number That's Changing Everything